OriolFilter/FGO_Farming_Bot/README.md

 ## Future implementations

-    - More Craft Essence support
+    - More Craft Essence support (atleast the event-and usual supportfarm)

     - Removing the need of storing a screenshot (this isn't a priority)